← Back to Blog

 Before signing, run the numbers.
 Calculate exactly what happens to your ownership under different anti-dilution scenarios.
 The difference between weighted average and full ratchet can be worth millions in a successful exit.

-Try Dilution Calculator →
+Try the Dilution Timeline (Free) →

 📊